random-applications/Source-Variability-Data/README.md

 ```
 help> 1
 ---------------------------------------------------------------------------------------
-The session code is a unique identifyer of each Geodetic VLBI session.
+The session code is a unique identifier of each Geodetic VLBI session.
 They are usually
 4 to 6 digits long, formed from an assortment of numbers and letters (e.g. "VO3012").
 To find a full list of all session codes, open any of the yearly catalogue files in the
 session codes folder in the SVD application folder.
 The collection of characters after